openvinotoolkit/openvino/docs/dev/ci/github_actions/overview.md

 The machines that execute the commands from the workflows are referred to as _runners_ in GitHub Actions.

-There are two types of runners available in this repository:
+There are two types of runners available for the OpenVINO organization:

 * [GitHub Actions Runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners/about-github-hosted-runners) - runners provided and managed by GitHub
 * [Self-hosted Runners](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners/about-self-hosted-runners) - runners created and managed by the OpenVINO CI team and linked to the OpenVINO repositories